Addi3/Addie-s-TARDIS-Reimagined-Datapack-1.21/README.md

 -add functionality to EOH (save each state as a strucute, use /place template at an armorstand to open/close)

 -add advancements; when entering a tardis for the first time, when getting a key, when first taking off, when opening the EOH `Currently Working On`

+-update console textures when indium updates to 1.21

 ------
 # ADDED